Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

 \subsection{ExpertTest*: A Conditional Independence Test for Interventions}

-To test for advisor expertise in the MAAPS experiment, we adapt the test proposed by \citet{alurAuditingHumanExpertise2023}, which audits for expertise in algorithm-assisted prediction, to our setting of algorithm-assisted \textit{interventions.} We refer to this test as the ExpertTest*.\footnote{Just as for the theoretical framework, in our setting of algorithm-aided intervention, we replace the \textit{predictions} of the original ExpertTest's human forecaster with the advisor's \textit{actions} at a time $t$, $A_t$ and the predictive target $Y$ with their outcomes at time $Y_{t+1}$.
-We include the asterisk because of two differences in our setting: First, when predictions/actions may influence the outcome, the test is insufficient to demonstrate expertise, and second, because unlike \citet{alurAuditingHumanExpertise2023}, we also test for negative association for reasons described below.}
+To test for advisor expertise in the MAAPS experiment, we adapt the test proposed by \citet{alurAuditingHumanExpertise2023}, which audits for expertise in algorithm-assisted prediction, to our setting of algorithm-assisted \textit{interventions.} We refer to this test as the ExpertTest*.\footnote{Just as for the Theoretical Framework (\S\ref{sec:theory}), in our setting of algorithm-aided intervention, we replace the \textit{predictions} of the original ExpertTest's human forecaster with the advisor's \textit{actions} at a time $t$, $A_t$ and the predictive target $Y$ with their outcomes at time $Y_{t+1}$.
+We include the asterisk because of two differences in our setting: First, when predictions/actions may influence the outcome, the test is insufficient to demonstrate expertise, and second, because unlike \citet{alurAuditingHumanExpertise2023}, we also test for negative association for reasons described below.}For completeness, we briefly describe the ExpertTest* following Alur et al. \cite{alurAuditingHumanExpertise2023}, and note one point of departure from the original method.